Here we aim to give you in a simple and concise way:

 Basically, a fuel stabilizer is a formula containing antioxidants and lubricants that bond with gasoline to repel water and reduce evaporation.
 Each brand has its own proprietary formulas, but in general the results will be similar.

-Once this occurs, partial or complete fuel starvation will either cause severely uneven running of the engine, or prevent the generator from starting at all.
-It will remain inoperative at least until some major maintenance has taken place to clean the carburettor, fuel lines, and the fuel tank itself.
+Once this occurs, partial or complete fuel starvation will either cause severely uneven running of the engine or prevent the generator from starting at all.
+It will remain inoperative at least until some major maintenance has taken place to clean the carburetor, fuel lines, and the fuel tank itself.
 And in some cases, it may require the replacement of any or all of these parts.

 So, while it may not be possible to completely halt this deterioration, it can be slowed down considerably by the addition of a fuel stabilizer.
 Typically, a fuel stabilizer will ensure that your gasoline remains in a good condition for up to 12 months.